Date: 10 Jul 1951

-Christine Butcher was raped and mudered in Windsor Home Park, Windsor.
+Christine Butcher was raped and strangled in Windsor Home Park, Windsor.

-She had lived on Peascod Street and enjoyed going out to see any famous people.
+She had lived on Peascod Street in Windsor near Windsor Castle where the Queen of England lived and enjoyed going out to see any famous people in the area.

-When she heard that Sugar Ray Robsinson the boxer had arrived in Windsor to train for his up coming fight with Randolph Turpin she decided to go and show him her black piccaninny doll.
+It was said that when she heard that Sugar Ray Robinson the boxer had arrived in Windsor to train for his upcoming fight with Randolph Turpin she decided to go and show him her black piccaninny doll.
 The hotel that he was staying at, the Star and Garter Hotel, was only thirty yards away from where she lived.
 Her mother waved her off at 3.30am on the Sunday.
-However, she never got there and neither Sugar Ray Robsinson not the hotel staff ever saw her.
+However, Christine Butcher never got there and neither Sugar Ray Robinson nor the hotel staff ever saw her.

-She was later found dead, half dressed in Stevens Meadow in Windsor Home Park, which was about a mile away from where she lived.
+She was found dead two days later, half dressed, in Stevens Meadow in Windsor Home Park, which was about a mile away from where she lived.

-Three films were given to the police showing the crowds outside the Star and Garter Hotel as people waited for for a chance to see Sugar Ray Robsinson.
+Three films were given to the police showing the crowds outside the Star and Garter Hotel as people waited for a chance to see Sugar Ray Robinson.
 Two had been taken by amateurs.
-One film was in colour and had been taken by Mrs Sugar Ray Robsinson and the other was by a local girl.
+One film was in colour and had been taken by Mrs Sugar Ray Robinson and the other was by a local girl.
 The third film was by a television company.
-The film showed Christine Butcher with her black-faced doll.
+The film showed Christine Butcher with her black-faced doll in the background.

 The last sighting was by a woman who said that she saw her about 4.07am walking down an alley behind some people towards the river.

-She had been wearing a green and white gingham dress and blue macintosh.
+Christine Butcher had been wearing a green and white gingham dress and blue mackintosh.

-The police said that they thought that she had been taken away by people in a car and then murdered at nightfall.
+The police said that they thought that Christine Butcher had been taken away by people in a car and then murdered at nightfall.

 see Daily Mirror Tue 10 Jul 1951 Page 8